determine-the-shelf-life-cosmetics

 To start, it is not super difficult to get an approximate shelf life of your homemade products.
 You just need a little bit of information.
 Also, there are things that you can do, to extend the shelf life of your products.

-Prefer to watch this project instead of reading it?
+Prefer to watch How to Determine Shelf Life instead of reading it?

 Some of the links are affiliate links, because I am an associate and I earn a small commission on them.